stuart-knock/docs/UserGuide/UserGuide-UI_Simulator-Visualizers.rst

 Cross Correlation Visualizer
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Displays the cross-correlation matrix.
-Axes represent brain nodes.
+Similar to the previous
+two visualizers.

 Fourier Spectrum Visualizer
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Plots the power spectrum for each node time-series.
+Plots the power spectrum of each node time-series.

 .. figure:: screenshots/visualizer_fft.jpg
    :width: 90%